xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-bat.md

 it.

-Licenses are installed in `/usr/share/licenses`. `xbps-src` includes a helper called `vlicense` that install the file it is supplied with to `usr/share/licenses/<pkgname>`.
+Licenses are installed in `/usr/share/licenses`. `xbps-src` includes a helper function called `vlicense` that install the file it is supplied with to `usr/share/licenses/<pkgname>`.
 This is what the `xlint` warning is referring to.
 It is usually called in `post_install()`